 Good communication skills, both written and interpersonal, are important.
 Those who have studied English to an advanced level at school will benefit from the skills they have developed.
 A sound understanding and previous study of statistics is also useful.

-The first-year, 100-level courses required to complete a Bachelor of Commerce majoring in Marketing are:
+The first-year, 100-level courses required to be taken for a Bachelor of Commerce majoring in Marketing are:

 - ACCT102 Accounting and Financial Information